penguian/glucat/INSTALL.md

 ```
     The warning can be ignored.
 The notebooks work normally.

-The following bugs and workarounds apply to earlier versions of GluCat,
-and may still be applicable to GluCat 0.12.0, but have not been checked
-for this version.

- 1. Using Mayavi2 4.7.1 with VTK 7.1.1 as per Kubuntu 21.04 yields two bugs
+ 4. Using Mayavi2 4.7.1 with VTK 7.1.1 as per Kubuntu 21.04 yields two bugs
     likely caused by version mismatch:
     1. Running `pyclical/demos/plotting_demo_mayavi.py` results in:
 ```